South Bačka District

-Administrative history
+History

 In the 9th century, the area was ruled by the Bulgarian-Slavic duke Salan.
 From 11th to 16th century, during the administration of the medieval Kingdom of Hungary, the area was mostly part of the Bacsensis County, with small northern parts of it in the Bodrogiensis County and Csongradiensis County.
-In 1526-27, the area was ruled by the independent Serb ruler, emperor Jovan Nenad, while during Ottoman administration (16th-17th century), it was part of the Sanjak of Segedin.
+In 1526–27, the area was ruled by the independent Serb ruler, emperor Jovan Nenad, while during Ottoman administration (16th-17th century), it was part of the Sanjak of Segedin.

 During Habsburg administration (18th century), the area was divided between the Bodrog County, Batsch County and the Military Frontier.
 The two counties were joined into single Batsch-Bodrog County in the 18th century.
 Since the abolishment of the Theiß-Marosch section of the Military Frontier in 1751, part of that territory was also included into Batsch-Bodrog County.
 The only part of the area that remained within Military Frontier was Šajkaška region.
 From 1751 to 1848, northeastern part of the area belonged to the autonomous District of Potisje.

 In the 1850s, the area was mostly part of the Novi Sad District, with some northern parts in the Sombor District.
 After 1860, the area was again included into Batsch-Bodrog County (officially Bács-Bodrog County since 1867).
 In 1873, the Military Frontier in Šajkaška region was abolished and that area was also included into Bács-Bodrog County.

-During the royal Serb-Croat-Slovene (Yugoslav) administration (1918-1941), the area was initially a part of the Novi Sad County (1918-1922).
-Between 1922-29, it was divided between Bačka Oblast and Belgrade Oblast, while from 1929-41 it was part of the Danube Banovina.
-During the Hungarian-German Axis occupation (1941-1944), the area was included into Bács-Bodrog County.
+During the royal Serb-Croat-Slovene (Yugoslav) administration (1918–1941), the area was initially a part of the Novi Sad County (1918–1922).
+Between 1922 and 1929, it was divided between Bačka Oblast and Belgrade Oblast, while from 1929 to 1941 it was part of the Danube Banovina.
+During the Hungarian-German Axis occupation (1941–1944), the area was included into Bács-Bodrog County.

-Since 1944, the area was part of autonomous Yugoslav Vojvodina (which was part of new socialist Yugoslav Serbia since 1945).
-The present-day districts of Serbia (including South Bačka District) were defined by the Government of Serbia's Enactment of 29 January 1992.
+Since 1944, the area was part of autonomous Yugoslav Vojvodina (which was part of newly established Socialist Republic of Serbia since 1945).
+The present-day administrative districts of Serbia (including South Bačka District) were established in 1992 by the decree of the Government of Serbia.

-Municipalities

-District is divided into 11 municipalities and City of Novi Sad, which is divided into two urban municipalities: